Skip to content

 .Cleanup()

 Destroys all created layers and their elements.
-After calling this method, the Payload instance becomes practically useless and should be dereferenced to be picked up by the Garbage Collector.
+After calling this method, the Payload instance should be dereferenced to be picked up by the Garbage Collector.

 js